jptboy/NeuralNetwork/README.md

 # Please open and look at NeuralNetwork.ipynb
-## Also look inside the `aknet/` directory for the implementation of everything
+## Also look inside the `aknet/` directory for the implementations of everything
+  - Network, Layers, Optmizer, Data Iteration, Loss Functions

 ## Simple neural network to identify 8x8 numbers